AnsariSadaan/newsapp/README.md

-this project Name is NewsMonkey.
+This Project Name is NewsMonkey.
 NewsMonkey is a news app which can be used to grab daily news. if you are interested in news like sports, weather, politics news, newsmokey is for you!

 # Getting Started with Create React App